-The submission of DPO refers to obligations contained in the port lease that restricts its behaviour.
-The port lease is registered with the Northern Territory Land Titles Office and is accessible by the public.
+DPO's submissions have referred the commission to obligations contained in the port lease that restrict its behaviour.51 DCM's submission to the Draft Report has also drawn attention to provisions in the port lease.52 The port lease is registered with the Northern Territory Land Titles Office and is accessible by the public.
 The commission has assessed the lease and Appendix B sets out a summary.
 The main clauses that provide additional constraints on DPO and are of interest to the commission include: